-If you wish to access, correct, update, or request deletion of your personal information, you can do so at any time by contacting us.
+If you wish to access, correct, update, or request the deletion of your personal information, you can do so at any time by contacting us.
 When asked to remove a record from our database, we will retain minimal personal information in order to prevent future contact, to keep a record of the information disclosed to our Clients and Candidates, and to preserve our interests in accordance with any applicable legal requirements.

-In addition, if you are a resident of the European Economic Area, you can object to processing of your personal information, ask us to restrict processing of your personal information, or request portability of your personal information.
+In addition, if you are a resident of the European Economic Area, you can object to the processing of your personal information, ask us to restrict the processing of your personal information, or request portability of your personal information.
 Again, you can exercise these rights by contacting us.

 You have the right to opt-out of marketing communications we send you at any time.
 To opt-out please contact us.

 Similarly, if we have collected and processed your personal information with your consent, then you can withdraw your consent at any time.
-Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.
+Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.
 If you withdraw your consent to our Policy, you will not be able to be a part of our search, assessment or certain project.